switchupcb/disgo/shard/README.md

 ## Implementation

-Sharding is a two-step process that involves implementing shard-logic in your application and sharding your infrastructure _(optional)_.
+Sharding is a three-step process that involves implementing shard-logic in your application and sharding your infrastructure _(optional)_.

 ### Import